siemens

 “Siemens” is the singular and plural; “1 siemen” is wrong.

-The dimensions of the siemens are The fraction amperes over volts ,
+The siemens is The fraction amperes over volts,

 or, in terms of base units only, A fraction whose numerator is seconds cubed times amperes squared and whose demominator is meters squared times kilograms